A Look at the Things Americans Can't Live Without

 Indiana University.
 IU study finds most people aren't as happy as their friends on social media, website last visited on August 2, 2017.

-Buppractice.
-DSM 5 Criteria for Substance Use Disorder, website last visited on August 2, 2017.
+Verywell Mind.
+A Guide to DSM 5 Criteria for Substance Use Disorders, website last visited on June 25, 2018.

 In this project, we utilized the American Psychological Association's DSM-5 Substance Dependence Criteria.
 Their diagnostic framework entails the following description: